pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ```

 Gaelan is valiantly fighting a rock troll but is probably in over her
-head, so when she fails a roll, the World looks at the other PCs and, seeing
+head, so when she fails a roll, the Scenarist looks at the other PCs and, seeing
 how Fruss (the Priest) is still unharmed, uses the available Reaction to put
 them under more pressure.